Skip to Main Content

 The Dry Eye Center also boasts the capability to prepare autologous platelet rich plasma.
 This is different than the more commonly prescribed autologous serum eye drops, as platelet rich plasma contains up to 4x as many growth and platelet factors as serum.
 This can make it especially effective in severe disease.
 BCM is also a leader in corneal stem cell transplantation, providing the latest in surgical techniques.
 There is a monthly multi-specialty Sjogren syndrome clinic which allows us to work in a multidisciplinary fashion with our oral medicine and rheumatology colleagues to provide patients with one institution to meet all of their needs.

-Dr. Christina Weng of Baylor College of Medicine is poised to be president of the Women in Ophthalmology Society.
-Dr. Weng, a professor of ophthalmology and the director of the vitreoretinal diseases and surgery fellowship at BCM, will be the head of leadership for this organization for the 2024 year.
+Dr. Christina Weng of Baylor College of Medicine just completed her term as president of the Women in Ophthalmology Society.
+Dr. Weng, a professor of ophthalmology and the director of the vitreoretinal diseases and surgery fellowship at BCM, was the head of leadership for this organization for the 2024-20 year.
 Dr. Weng graduated cum laude from Northwestern University and then attended the University of Michigan medical school.
 She earned an MBA while here as well.
 She completed her ophthalmology residency at Wilmer Eye Institute at Johns Hopkins University followed by a surgical retina fellowship at the prestigious Bascom Palmer Eye Institute at the University of Miami.
 She is currently involved in multiple clinical trials and is the co-editor of the book, “Women in Ophthalmology: A comprehensive guide for Career and life.”

 The Women in Ophthalmology Society is helping shape the next generation of leaders and mentors in the ophthalmology field.
 Dr. Weng and other female faculty at BCM are a driving force in inspiring women in the field of ophthalmology.